Noise Levels in North Meadow Brook, Norfolk, VA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern North Meadow Brook sounds about 173% louder than Northern North Meadow Brook to the human ear, a 14.5 dBA gap.
+To the human ear, noise in eastern North Meadow Brook sounds about 214% louder than in northwestern North Meadow Brook, a 16.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?